 Society for the Teaching of Psychology: Division 2 of the American Psychological Association

-The goal of the Mid-Career Mentoring Working Group is to help serve the needs of faculty as they navigate the murky waters of their mid-career.
+The goal of the Mid-Career Mentoring Psychology Committee is to help serve the needs of faculty as they navigate the murky waters of their mid-career.
 This includes providing community and support for psychologists as they try to maintain their passion and vitality as educators, expand and advance their research programs, and take on more service/administrative responsibilities.

-STP’s Mid-Career Mentoring Working Group is open to any member who self-identifies as “mid-career.”
+Membership in STP’s Mid-Career Mentoring Psychology Committee is open to any STP member who self-identifies as “mid-career.”
 This may include individuals who completed their last degree more than ten years ago or those who have earned the rank of tenure.
 However, membership is not restricted to those narrow guidelines.
 If you feel that you are “mid-career” the resources described below are likely to be relevant and useful.

 MID-CAREER MENTORING RESOURCES